GQueroIT/Enterprise-HelpDesk-Infrastructure/README.md

 ## Notes

-This environment is actively being developed and expanded to better reflect real-world enterprise operations, including deeper cloud integration, automation, and support workflows.
+This project reflects my ability to build, support, and continuously improve an enterprise-style IT environment using structured workflows, automation, and real-world troubleshooting practices.